Titanium-SS/Musync/README.md

 ## How to Use:
 1. By script

 Run the player.py file in any **IDE** of your choice.
 <br><br>

 2. Through Terminal

-NOTE: change the path to logo.png in the *musync.py* to the compplete path in your system
+NOTE: change the path to logo.png in the *musync.py* to the complete path in your system
 - Convert the musync.py to exe:
 ```
 > pyinstaller --onefile musync.py